-(a) Pursuant to the provisions of Section 19(b)(1) of the Securities Exchange Act of 1934 ("Act"), the National Association of Securities Dealers, Inc. ("NASD") is filing with the Securities and Exchange Commission ("SEC" or the "Commission") a proposed rule change to amend Rule 2520 ("Margin Requirements") to establish margin requirements for security futures contracts.
-The proposed rule change is being made to make NASD's margin rule consistent with margin rules already adopted by the SEC, the Commodity Futures Trading Commission ("CFTC") and other self-regulatory organizations ("SROs") regarding security futures contracts.
+NASD is proposing to amend NASD Rule 2520 ("Margin Requirements") to establish margin requirements for security futures contracts.
+The proposed rule change is being made to make NASD's margin rule consistent with the margin rules already adopted by the SEC, the Commodity Futures Trading Commission ("CFTC"), and other self-regulatory organizations ("SROS") regarding security futures contracts.
+Below is the text of the proposed rule change.
+Proposed new language is in italics; proposed deletions are in brackets.